Redstone-D/starberry/readme.md

 ## 🔮 Planned Updates

-**All planned updates for 0.4 is already finished**
+**All planned updates for 0.6 is already finished**

-(0.5 ver)
-- [x] Standard middleware library (Session)
-- [x] Merge HttpRequestBody and HttpResponseBody together
-- [x] Enable sending simple requests to external server
-- [x] Enable form and file send() & get_size() out to external server
-- [x] URL segment parameters

-- [x] Merge HttpRequestMeta and HttpResponseMeta together
-- [x] Optimize Cookie data structure, unify Request Cookie and Response Cookie together
-- [ ] Grammar sugar for Regex

-- [ ] Middleware libraries (OAuth, Surreal)
-- [x] Static file serving
-- [ ] Logging

 ## 📚 Learn More

 Learn more about Akari template: https://crates.io/crates/akari

+Go to our homepage: https://fds.rs

 ## 📄 License